juanignaciosl/juanignaciosl.github.io/_posts/2019-07-25-Git_recipes.markdown

 $ git push # If there's no history rewrite or ...
 $ git push --force-with-lease # ... if it's not (see later)
 ```

+A must-have: just like in bash you can go to the "previous path" with `cd -`, in git you can go to the previous branch
+with `git checkout -`.

 ## Commit messages: long or short?